universal-model/universal-model-vue/README.md

     export default createStore(initialState, selectors);

-in large projects you should have multiple sub stores which are combined together to a single store in store.js:
+in large projects you should have sub stores for components and these sub store are combined together to a single store in store.js:

 componentBStore.js